smaht-dac/submitr/docs/source/basic_setup.rst

 Once open, add the following to your `~/.bashrc` file.
 It may have no contents - if it does not exist you can copy the below as is and drop it into the file.
 Doing so ensures that you can use your `~/.bashrc` file as a macro for making `pyenv` and associated commands available to you easily.
+When doing this ensure that you copy the block from below as sometimes the quotation marks get clobbered into an incorrect form that will throw errors when you run it.

 .. code-block:: bash

-    export PYENV_ROOT=“$HOME/.pyenv”
+    export PYENV_ROOT="$HOME/.pyenv"
-    command -v pyenv >/dev/null || export PATH=“$PYENV_ROOT/bin:$PATH”
+    command -v pyenv >/dev/null || export PATH="$PYENV_ROOT/bin:$PATH"
-    eval “$(pyenv init -)”
+    eval "$(pyenv init -)"
-    eval “$(pyenv virtualenv-init -)”
+    eval "$(pyenv virtualenv-init -)"

 Once done you can force the changes to take effect by running `source ~/.bashrc`.
 Once done you should be able to run `pyenv`.
-In order to install newer Python versions, you will need to install Xcode Developer Tools.

 .. code-block:: bash

     $ source ~/.bashrc
     $ pyenv  # verify installation, should output some help information
-    $ xcode-select --install

-This will take some significant time, but when it has completed you will have the toolchain necessary for installing newer Python versions to your machine and can proceed with the below.
+The previous XCode Developer Tools installation should give you dependencies necessary to install newer Python versions.

 .. code-block:: bash